LukeBillington/NodeFormBuilder/CONTRIBUTING.md

 5. Before submitting changes, ensure your code passes a lint test by running `mocha`.
 6. Submit a pull request for review, referencing your changes.

+## Testing
+We use CircleCI within the repository to ensure code is passing.